MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook2.md

 We are now ready for removing non-biological variation from our data.
 We use the [DADA2 algorithm](https://benjjneb.github.io/dada2/) implemented in [q2-dada2](https://github.com/qiime2/q2-dada2) that models and corrects sequencing errors to infer exact biological sequences (amplicon sequence variants, ASVs).
 The most important parameters are:
 - `--p-trim-left-f` and `--p-trim-left-r`, corresponding to the length of the forward and reverse primer respectively
--  `--p-trunc-len-f` and `--p-trunc-len-r`, corresponding to the length at which to trunc the sequences due to the quality drop
+- `--p-trunc-len-f` and `--p-trunc-len-r`, corresponding to the length at which to trunc the sequences due to quality drop
+- `--p-max-ee-f` and `--p-max-ee-r`, reads with number of expected errors higher than this value will be discarded
+- `--p-trunc-q`, reads are truncated at the first instance of a quality score less than or equal to this value
+- `--p-n-reads-learn`, number of reads used for training the error model, 1M is usually enough, but it may be increased for big datasets
 ```bash
 qiime dada2 denoise-paired \
   --i-demultiplexed-seqs seqs_trimmed.qza \